nldq092203/Movie-Night/README.md

 # Movie Night Together

-**Movie Night Together** is a full-stack web application designed to organize movie nights effortlessly.
-Users can search for movies, create events, invite others, receive notifications and chat with others or groups — all within a user-friendly interface.
+***Movie Night Together*** is a full-stack web application designed as a social platform to simplify organizing movie night events.
+With Movie Night Together, users can effortlessly search for movies, create and manage events, invite friends, receive notifications, and chat individually or in groups—all within an intuitive and user-friendly interface.

-**Movie Night UI - Frontend** access [Movie-Night-UI](https://github.com/nldq092203/Movie-Night-UI.git)

 ## Table of Contents